adamfowleruk/mljs/planning.md

   - REST request re-writer to point to Workplace page (mljs-workplace.html.xqy), pass on other requests to REST API
   - Document preview page (may apply XSLT) on /view?uri= - check the appbuilder URL for this
  - Roxy commands for creating entire MLJS powered pages, controllers, and template JavaScript (E.g. ./ml mljs mycontroller/search searchpage leftchart=pie rightchart=map options=mysearchoptions )
+ - Widgets: Circular node diagram, support for size and colour to relate information
+ - Widgets: 2 way Co-occurence drawn as x by y grid, with size and colour of points relating to values
  - Widgets: Sparql: Other sparql improvements (via sparql builder)
   - Support OPTIONAL?
   - Support UNION?